postalserver/docs/content/en/developer/api.md

 ## General API Instructions

-* You should sent POST requests to the URLs shown below.
+* You should send POST requests to the URLs shown below.
-* Parameters should be encoded in the body of the request and `application/json` should be set as the `Content-Type`.
+* Parameters should be encoded in the body of the request and `application/json` should be set as the `Content-Type` header.
 * The response will always be provided as JSON.
 The status of a request can be determined from the `status` attribute in the payload you receive.
 It will be `success` or `error`.
 Further details can be found in the `data` attribute.

 An example response body is shown below: